UNITED STATES

 The accompanying notes are an integral part of these unaudited condensed financial statements. |

-HNO INTERNATIONAL, INC. CONDENSED STATEMENTS OF STOCKHOLDERS' EQUITY (DEFICIT) For the Three Months and Nine Months ended July 31, 2022 (Unaudited) | ||||||||||||||||||||||||||||||||||||
+HNO INTERNATIONAL, INC. CONDENSED STATEMENTS OF STOCKHOLDERS' DEFICIT For the three and nine months ended July 31, 2024 and 2023 (Unaudited) | ||||||||||||||||||||||||||||||||||||

-Series A Preferred Stock | Common Stock | Stock | Share Subscription | Additional Paid-in | Accumulated | Total Stockholders' Equity | ||||||||||||||||||||||||||||||
+Series A Preferred Stock | Common Stock | Stock | Share Subscription | Additional Paid-in | Accumulated | Total Stockholders' | ||||||||||||||||||||||||||||||

-Shares | Amount | Shares | Amount | Payable | Receivable | Capital | Deficit | (Deficit) | ||||||||||||||||||||||||||||
+Shares | Amount | Shares | Amount | Payable | Receivable | Capital | Deficit | Deficit | ||||||||||||||||||||||||||||

-Balance at April 30, 2022 | $ | $ | $ | $ | ( |
+Balance at January 31, 2024 | $ | $ | $ | $ | ( |

 ) | $ | $ | ( |